 But tobacco requires a lot of manpower, and Jamestown had a population problem.
 The birth rate was low, and the death rate was high.
 England had the opposite problem: there were too many people.
 There was not enough work, no chance to own land and no opportunity for the poor.
 Even some rich kids faced this dilemma, because English inheritance laws required that all property be passed to the oldest son - and England was full.
 The younger sons of the noblemen had plenty of money, but no land to build their own estates.

 An English politician named Edwin Sandys proposed a solution called the headright system.
 Anyone who paid for the trip to Virginia received 50 acres.
 So the rich guys paid for poor people to come with them as servants.
 These servants were indentured to the landowner, typically for seven years.
 The gentlemen got the land and free workers for seven years.
 The lucky 15% of servants who survived their indenture had almost nothing.
+As a result, Sandys' system created class divisions between the 'haves' and the 'have-nots.'

 A deep social divide quickly overtook Virginia.
 Wealthy planters owned all of the best land and controlled all of society.
 Though the House of Burgesses was an elected government, only landowning men could vote.